VoiNetwork/voi-swarm/docs/installation/installation.md

 ## Using an Existing Account/Address with Mnemonic

-For installing with an existing account or mnemonic to Voi Swarm, use this method.
+For installing with an existing account or mnemonic, use this method.
 After installation, [update your name and GUID](../../updating/telemetry/#getting-your-telemetry-status) for health rewards if setting up on a new server.